curiouspengu/Lunaria-Pathing-System/README.md

+# Lunaria Pathing System
+Lunaria Pathing System (LPS) is used to create paths for Radiance Macro

 # Instructions:
-- Run AutoPath.py
+- Run record_path.py to record a path
-- Press F1 (any window) to start recording
+- Press F1 to start recording
-- Press F2 to stop
+- Press F2 to stop recording
-- Repeat
+- Run test_path.py to test your path
+- Remember to clear paths.py every time you record